ArjixWasTaken/anime-downloader-js/README.md

 ## Run
 This package registers its entry command as `anim`.
-So you can use it by running `anim` from your terminal. (the npm binaries foldre should be in PATH.)
+So you can use it by running `anim` from your terminal. (the npm binaries folder should be in PATH.)